Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 ## Whats Next

 Now that you've created your first Regolith project, and installed your first filters, you are well on your way to being a Regolith expert!
-You should check out the standard library, to see if additional filters might be useful for you TODO LINK
+You should check out the [standard library](/regolith/docs/standard-filters), to see if additional filters might be useful for you.

-Otherwise, you can learn about writing custom filters here TODO LINK
+Otherwise, you can learn about writing [custom filters](/regolith/docs/custom-filters).